Information for Trainees

 We aim to provide an average of 3 hours of protected teaching time per week.
 We ensure that trainees are able to attend protected learning half days and Thursday afternoon VTS training in addition to separate study leave and admin time in line with the 2016 contract arrangements.
 The tutorial programme is personalised as far as possible to the needs of the individual and also covers mandatory assessments for the RCGP portfolio.

-There is opportunity to work at both sites, but the main bulk of the work is at the Allesley Park main branch due to the demographics of the practice population.
+There is an opportunity to work at both sites, but the main bulk of the work is at the Allesley Park main branch due to the demographics of the practice population.

 We are a GMS practice with five and a half full time equivalent partners, one salaried partner and a team of five Nurse practitioners.
 We also have a team of practice nurses including a health care assistant across the two sites.